astroumd/lmtoy/examples/lmtoy_reduce.md

 ## Running lmtoy_reduce.sh

-This script reducing a single OBSNUM, and uses a series of *keyword=value* commandline argument pairs to construct a parameter file.
+This script reduces a single OBSNUM, and uses a series of *keyword=value* commandline argument pairs to construct a parameter file.
 The commandline parser is a very simple one, and does not check if you spelled the parameters correctly.
 On the first run **path=** is required, but **obsnum=**